-The interesting thing about plants with glochids is that they form to help conserve moisture.
+The interesting thing about glochids is that they form to help the plant conserve moisture.
 They are actually modified leaves, unlike thorns, which are modified branches.
 Leaves like these prevent the plant from losing too much moisture in the form of evaporation.
 They are also a formidable defense strategy.

 Plants with Glochids

 The only group of plants that produce ghlochids are the Opuntioideae.
 The fine hair-like spines are clustered in the areoles of cacti in that family.